The news recently broke that Luis Fonsi and Daddy Yankee’s “Despacito” had become the most watched music video of all time on YouTube.

 1. Artist awareness

-From Stormzy (676,000 Twitter followers) to Ed Sheeran (18.2 million Twitter followers), social media has turned non-manufactured musicians to build up global followings of engaged fans, with little to no promotional budget.
+From Stormzy (874,000 Twitter followers) to Ed Sheeran (20.2 million Twitter followers), social media has helped non-manufactured musicians to build up global followings of engaged fans, with little to no promotional budget.

-Record labels and PR departments have had to think on their feet to generate interest and intrigue around an upcoming release or artist, particularly among millennials and Gen Z. With print in decline, many have taken to social media to reach a wider target audience.
+Record labels have also had to re-think their approach to generate interest around an upcoming release or artist, particularly among millennials and Gen Z. With print in decline, many have taken to social media to reach a wider target audience.

 4. Fan interaction